oott123/listingway/README.md

 }
 ```

-Note that you should not change the `_listingway/assets` part in the `handle` and `uri` directives, or you should build your own bundle.
+Note that you should not change the `_listingway/assets` part in the `handle` and `uri` directives, unless you build your own bundle.

 ## FAQ

-### No "Accelerated Download" button shown
+### No "Accelerated Download" button is shown

-You should only see the Accelerated Download button on the [supported browser](https://developer.mozilla.org/en-US/docs/Web/API/Window/showSaveFilePicker#browser_compatibility) under a [secure context](https://www.w3.org/TR/secure-contexts/).
+You will only see the **Accelerated Download** button in [supported browsers](https://developer.mozilla.org/en-US/docs/Web/API/Window/showSaveFilePicker#browser_compatibility) and under a [secure context](https://www.w3.org/TR/secure-contexts/).

-This means **http** origins are not supported (use **https**!), except you are accessing from localhost.
+This means **http** origins are not supported (use **https**!), except when accessing from localhost.

-Please note that we don't support Safari for now due to lack of [`createWritable`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable) API.
+Please note that Safari is currently not supported due to the lack of the [`createWritable`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable) API.

-### I'm not getting faster!
+### I'm not getting faster downloads!

-That's common if you are using HTTP/2 for your web server.
-Browsers like Chrome will do multiplexing under such protocol result no performance improve.
-Consider disabling it on your download server.
+This is common if you are using HTTP/2 on your web server.
+Browsers like Chrome use multiplexing with this protocol, which results in no performance improvement.
+Consider disabling HTTP/2 on your download server.